University of Miami Athletics

 Prior to his arrival, Radakovich amassed a wealth of experience serving in significant athletic administrative roles at Georgia Tech, LSU, American, South Carolina, Long Beach State and UM.

 Radakovich came to Clemson from Georgia Tech, where he served as Director of Athletics for six years (2006-12).
 He hired football head coach Paul Johnson, who was inducted into the College Football Hall of Fame in 2023, and rebuilt McCamish Pavilion, home to the Yellow Jackets’ men’s and women’s basketball teams.
 Prior to his tenure at Georgia Tech, Radakovich worked as a Senior Associate Athletic Director at LSU from 2001-06.
-He had many responsibilities with the football program, including the year the Tigers won the national title in 2003.
+He had numerous responsibilities with the football program, including the year the Tigers won the national title in 2003.

 From 2000-01 Radakovich was Director of Athletics at American University.
 Between 1994 and 2000, he served as Chief Financial Officer at South Carolina.
 He gained experience on the West Coast from 1989-94, when he was a Senior Associate Athletic Director at Long Beach State.
 Radakovich worked at The U from 1983-85 as Athletics Business Manager.